jacobdeichert/svelvet/README.md

-## Possible future features

-* Simple `dist` serving in dev mode
-* Auto refresh page after compile/transform

-## Current issues
+## Known issues

 ### Imports don't automatically resolve index.ext ([Issue #1](https://github.com/jakedeichert/svelvet/issues/1))

 If you have a structure like `src/components/Footer/index.svelte`, you cannot rely on `index.svelte` being auto resolved.
-Standard ESM doesn't auto resolve `index.js` files and at the moment we don't transform the imports for you.
+Standard esm doesn't auto resolve `index.js` files and at the moment we don't transform the imports for you.
 So when you import this component, you must use a full path to the index.

 **Before (very common)**: `import Footer from './components/Footer';`